shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 A total is a calculation of values and printed numbers to get a result.

-For example, a creature’s power total is equal to its base power plus its bonus power value, plus any biome mods it has.
+For example, a creature’s power total is equal to its base power plus its bonus power value, plus any terrain mods it has.

 # Creature Types